 - Medical Equipment

 The Food Pantry at Daystar Life Center of Citrus County is one of the largest in the county in terms of the amount of food that is distributed to people in need.
-Thus, it is the biggest service that we offer, because county residents who meet our eligibility criteria may receive a week’s worth of groceries up to six (6) times per year.
+Thus, it is the biggest service that we offer, because county residents who meet our eligibility criteria may receive at least one week’s worth of groceries up to six (6) times per year.
 The homeless may come for food up to 10 times per year, because they are unable to carry as much out from the pantry.

-We buy the bulk of our food from the Community Food Bank of Citrus County, getting several pallets of non-perishable foods, frozen meat and poultry, and baked goods twice a week.
+We buy the bulk of our food from the Community Food Bank of Citrus County, getting several pallets of non-perishable foods, frozen meat and poultry, produce and baked goods twice a week.
 We are careful to shop frugally, mostly at the Food Bank and at stores with discounted prices.
 In 2016 we spent $37,441 to purchase food.

 The homeless, who have no means to cook, receive foods ready to eat.
-All other households, which may include one to 12 persons, will receive enough groceries to last a week.
+All other households, which may include one to 12 persons, will receive enough groceries to last at least a week.
 They receive frozen beef, pork, chicken or turkey; fresh bread or rolls; other baked goods; fresh or nearly fresh fruit and vegetables; a variety of canned vegetables, fruit, soup, tuna, stew, and pasta with or without meat; also, peanut butter and jelly, rice, macaroni and cheese, pasta, sauce, cold cereal, and even snacks.

 We are very grateful for the food donations from churches, schools, civic and social clubs, charitable organizations and individuals throughout the year, most of which comes from food drives or food collections for Daystar.
 Likewise, we are very thankful to the letter carriers of the U.S. Postal Service who hold a county-wide food drive for us and other food pantries every May and October.
 We receive anywhere from 10,000 to 15,000 pounds of nonperishable foods twice a year from the Crystal River and Lecanto branches combined.
 Many businesses also donate surplus or leftover food regularly, especially Publix in Crystal River where we get a variety of surplus fresh breads and rolls four times a week.